 denatured and used to make products not intended for human consumption;

-used to produce vinegar, medicines or food flavourings.
+used to produce vinegar, medicines, foodstuffs or food flavourings.

-The European Commission publishes a full list of excise duty rates in force in EU countries twice a year.
+Twice a year, the Commission publishes a full list of excise duty rates in force in EU countries.

 For more information, see:

 Degrees Plato: the number of degrees Plato measures the percentage in weight of the original extract per 100 grams of beer.
 This value is calculated from the actual extract and the alcohol contained in the finished product.